 Molting occurs in a gradual, bilateral, symmetrical sequence so that the bird is not left bald and unable to fly.

 Molting tends to occur at specific times and seasons.
 There are several times when birds molt, or replace the worn-out feathers with fresh ones and these molts are age and time specific.
-Let’s take a look at a few of the reasons in this section.
+Let’s take a look at the times birds molt.

-Sometimes, young birds don’t look anything like the parents.
+Sometimes, young birds don’t look anything like their parents.

 In fact, they may even look like a completely different species!